 Dropshipping was more profitable a few years ago and has become very competitive, making it harder for people to turn a profit.
 That, mixed with other costs increasing on everything from paid social to new supply chain complexities has made it less of a “get rich quick” idea to more of an investment required.
 Many people are looking to side gigs like starting, managing, and growing a full-fledged ecommerce business instead, where they retain more control over the venture.

-If you don’t want to deal with shipping & fulfillment, consider a 3PL instead
+If you don’t want to deal with shipping & fulfilment, consider a 3PL instead

 Getting started with ShipBob is easy.
-Here are the steps needed to outsource fulfillment.
+Here are the steps needed to outsource fulfilment.

 1. Connect your store